eswarak/Fast-Start-20/cloudforms+ansible101/lab/index.md

 Open the browser and point to [https://cf-<GUID>.rhpds.opentlc.com](https://cf-<GUID>.rhpds.opentlc.com) and login with user: `admin` and password `smartvm`

+***Note*** if you get an error while connecting, please give some more time for the process to start.
+If you want to check if the service has started properly, run `systemctl status evmserverd`

 Let's add the vCenter Provider:

 1. Navigate to ***Compute*** -> ***Infrastructure*** -> ***Providers*** (in CloudForms 5.0 you should be here already when you log in) and click on Add Provider